Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

-where $\boldsymbol{u} = (u_1, u_2, u_3)$ denotes the fluid velocity vector and velocity components in $1, 2$ and $3$-directions of the coordinate system, $t$ the time and $p$ the pressure.
+where $\boldsymbol{u} = (u_x, u_y, u_z)^\top$ denotes the fluid velocity vector and velocity components in $x, y$ and $z$-directions of the coordinate system, $t$ the time and $p$ the pressure.
+A spatially uniform forcing term $\boldsymbol{F}(t) = [0,0,F_z(t)]^\top$, is applied in the streamwise direction to represent the mean pressure gradient while allowing axially periodic boundary conditions.
+In the present simulations $F_z(t)$ is adjusted dynamically so as to maintain a constant bulk velocity.
 No-slip boundary conditions are applied at the walls of the pipe and periodic boundary conditions at the inlet and outlet.
-The bulk velocity $u_b$ is imposed, which is defined as the spatial average of the time-averaged streamwise velocity $u$
+The bulk velocity $u_b$ is imposed, which is defined as the spatial average of the time-averaged streamwize velocity $u$

-where $\Omega$ denotes the flow domain, $V$ its volume, and $T$ the averaging interval discussed in Section~\ref{sec:time} below.
-The bulk Reynolds number is defined in terms of the maximum pipe radius $R_{\max}$ and the bulk velocity $u_b$ as
+where $\Omega$ denotes the flow domain, $V$ its volume, and $T$ the averaging interval discussed in Sec.~\ref{sec:time} below.